Maybe you bought ghee to make some delicious sweets.

 Ghee does not go bad quickly like regular butter.

 Let us explore why: Butter goes bad when hydrolysis occurs, and the butyrate produces an off smell.
 But your ghee does not have any milk solids.
-There is no butyrate, so no chance of hydrolysis.
+There is no butyrate, so there is no chance of hydrolysis.

 Does it mean that your ghee can last forever?
 No.